-The College Catalog is this publication, and the class schedule is the one publication nearly every student will see.
+The College Catalog is this publication.
 It contains information essential for enrolling in courses and a list of the classes offered during the term for which it is published, as well as the times, dates, places and instructors for each class/section.